solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 The waters of the ocean receded, either by evaporation or by being whisked off by some comet or other heavenly body, or possibly by disappearing into an excavation* in the globe.
 All the primitive layers being in place, the sedimentary strata now became deposited, mainly by _mechanical_ but partly by chemical means, in the agitated waters.* Volcanic eruptions were merely superficial recent and local phenomena due to combustion of deposits of coal or bitumen, the lava being a water-formed rock altered by heat.

+*) Behälter, a reservoir.

+*) For simplification, no mention is made above of "transition" rocks between primitive and secondary or Floetz.

 ...